 Who is Bridgeen?

 Bridgeen is a pioneer of mindfulness and mindful self-compassion classes for the general public in Northern Ireland.
 She has a Masters in Mindfulness Based Approaches (Msc) from Bangor University, Wales.
-She is an accredited and trained Mindful Self-Compassion (MSC) Teacher, a qualified yoga teacher (YFNI), Reiki Master and an all round lover of the slow down movement.
+She is an accredited and trained Mindful Self-Compassion (MSC) Teacher, a qualified yoga teacher (YFNI), Reiki Master and a lover of the slow down movement.
 You can watch her 2014 TEDx talk here.

 A proud member of Thich Nhat Hanh’s Order of Interbeing with the dharma name: True Profound Happiness.
-She has studied extensively with the international Plum Village mindfulness community for the past 12 years.
+She has studied extensively with the international Plum Village mindfulness community since 2005.

 Bridgeen’s personal motto is “There’s no need to run, strive or struggle: just be.’